OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 major milestone in the version 3 `re-architecture <https://openlmis.atlassian.net/wiki/display/OP/Re-Architecture>`_ that allows more functionality to be shared among the community of OpenLMIS implementers.

 3.3.0 includes a wide range of new features and functionality.
-The majority of features were defined as the `Minimal Viable Product (MVP) <https://openlmis.atlassian.net/wiki/spaces/OP/pages/113144940/Vaccine+MVP>`_ to support countires in managing their immunization supply chain.
-Some of the key features include a standards based integration with a Remote Temperature Monitoring (RTM) platform to supporting the order fulfillment process.
+The majority of the features were defined as the `Minimal Viable Product (MVP) <https://openlmis.atlassian.net/wiki/spaces/OP/pages/113144940/Vaccine+MVP>`_, or minimum feature set, to support countries in managing their immunization supply chain by a group of key immunization stakeholders and OpenLMIS community members.
+Key features include managing cold chain equipment (CCE) inventory, integrating with a Remote Temperature Monitoring (RTM) platform, calculating reorder amounts based on targets, fulfilling orders, and receiving commodities into inventory based on shipments.
 See the New Features section for details.

 For a full list of features and bug-fixes since 3.2.1, see `OpenLMIS 3.3.0 Jira tickets
 <https://openlmis.atlassian.net/issues/?jql=status%3DDone%20AND%20project%3DOLMIS%20AND%20fixVersion%3D3.3%20and%20type!%3DTest%20and%20type!%3DEpic%20ORDER%20BY%20%22Epic%20Link%22%20asc%2C%20key%20ASC>`_.